PainWorry/Oil-and-Gas-data-analyst-project/README.md

-# PTT Data Analyst Project: Pipeline Integrity and Logistics Audit
+# Oil and Gas Data Analyst Project: Pipeline Integrity and Logistics Audit

 ## Project Overview
-This project focuses on the Integrity and Operational Efficiency of PTT's Gas/Oil Pipeline Network and Logistics Fleet.
-It utilizes a modern data stack including PostgreSQL, MongoDB, PySpark, Python, and R to minimize risk, ensure compliance, and optimize routes.
+The goal is to build a **Predictive Maintenance System** for energy infrastructure.
+You will process raw IoT sensor data to predict pipeline failures and optimize logistics fleets.
+By the end, you will have a working **Big Data Pipeline** that automatically flags high-risk equipment for repair *before* it breaks, and a **PowerBI Dashboard** that executives can use to monitor network health in real-time.

 ## Project Structure
 - `data/`: Raw and processed data storage.